-It’s been over three years since I’ve been working from home.
+It’s been over three years (scratch that.
+It was three years when I started this project, now five while nearing completion) since I’ve been working from home.
 It was a hasty period back in March, 2020 when I lugged all my office equipment to my house.
 While planning where to setup my office, I decided against the most likely room in the house- the guest room upstairs, where our personal computers reside.
 The reasoning was that I would bother my wife and child, who would also be stuck inside and doing remote learning and socializing by phone.
 The guest room has a hole in the wall to allow light into the stairwell to the lower floor, but that means that noise travels unabated from the living area and the thought of having zoom meetings would be too bothersome to my upstairs housemates.

 I decided ultimately to setup in our bedroom downstairs.
 There was a space that would allow a small desk between our dresser and door leading out to the backyard/deck.
 This area served me well as I always had greenery in my vision thanks to the french door.
 However, there is a metal downside to having your work setup in your bedroom- there is no division between “work” and “life”.
 During the lock down, this didn’t seem problematic to me as I buried myself in work anyway- there was nothing else to do!
 As things returned to ‘normal’, however, not having the commute meant there was no delineation to “turn off work” and not going into an office meant making my lovely home feel like a prison cell as I rarely ever left its walls.